Spark4444/FandomAdBlocker/README.md

 * Clear all data anytime from the settings page

 ## Current state of this project
-**Active Development** - The extension is feature-complete and actively maintained with regular updates for new ad formats and improvements.
+**Active Development** - The extension is TODO-complete and actively maintained with regular updates for new ad formats and improvements.